UAW Local 4121 Bylaws, Articles

 Section 3.
 No member may run for or hold more than one elected office simultaneously, with the exception of chairs of standing committees other than the Election Committee.

 Section 1.
 A Local Union officer against whom charges have been filed, in accordance with the procedure established by Article 31 of the International Constitution, may be suspended from office pending the outcome of the trial, by a two-thirds (2/3) vote at a membership meeting.

 Section 2.
-A Steward may be recalled by the members she or he represents for failure to perform the duties of the office.
-In order to recall a Steward, at least twenty-five percent (25%) of the members she or he represents must sign a valid recall petition, setting forth specific complaints of the Steward’s failure to perform the duties of the office, and must file such petition with the Local Union Recording Secretary.
+A Steward may be recalled by the members they represent for failure to perform the duties of the office.
+In order to recall a Steward, at least twenty-five percent (25%) of the members the Steward represents must sign a valid recall petition, setting forth specific complaints of the Steward’s failure to perform the duties of the office, and must file such petition with the Local Union Recording Secretary.

 Section 3.
 A special meeting for the recall of a Steward shall be held within thirty (30) days of the filing of such a petition, except that no such special meeting for recall shall be held in the months of July, August, or September.
 If a valid recall petition is presented after May 15th but before September 15th, then the special meeting for recall shall be scheduled for the month of October.
 The members shall be properly notified of the place, date, and time of any special meeting for recall at least fourteen (14) days prior to the meeting.

 Section 4.
 A two-thirds (2/3) vote of the members present at such a meeting for recall of a Steward shall be required to recall.
 Quorum for such a meeting shall be twenty-five percent (25%) of the members in good standing eligible to vote for the office in question.